 New guests and residents are welcomed with open arms, and quickly assimilated into the Petanque community.
 If you’ve never heard of Petanque, we welcome you to stop by at one of the scheduled times to try the game.
 Loaner boules or balls are available at the courts.
 The key to the cabinet is available at the Cypress Cove office.

-Every day at 9:30 AM and 2:00 PM there are scheduled games.
+There are scheduled games every day at 9:30 AM and 2:00 PM during the winter season.
 Players of all levels assemble at the Petanque shelter and there is a card draw to assign players to teams.
 Players of all levels are welcome.
 We play 2 games, no matter which team wins the first game.
 The losing team rakes the court after each game.

-Every day at 9:00 AM and 4:00 PM there are scheduled games.
+There are scheduled games every day at 9:30 AM during the summer season.
 Players of all levels assemble at the Petanque shelter and there is a card draw to assign players to teams.
 Players of all levels are welcome.
 We play 2 games, no matter which team wins the first game.
 The losing team rakes the court after each game.

 Free instruction is offered to beginners at any of the scheduled times.
 There are usually fewer people playing at the afternoon sessions, if you prefer to learn in a smaller group.